devonanderson/ex.io/README.md

 ### Settings

 ```
 limit:       0,  		       //You can limit the number of connections
-cookieCheck: true,		       //make sure the cookie is present (set to false if you are using as an API)
+useCookie:   true,		       //make sure the cookie is present (set to false if you are using as an API)
 cookieKey:   'express.sid',           //The key of the Express cookie, only need to change if you are using a custom key
 useRedis: 				//Use Redis to store clients, necessary when spanning multiple processes
 redisHost:   '',                      //The host of the Redis store